-I’m sure you’re as sick as we are of hearing about Brexit.
-Now seems like a good time to take a look at the mass of visual clutter associated with leaving the EU, and how this helps define how the UK is being seen worldwide.
+I’m sure you’re as tired as we are of hearing about Brexit.
+Now seems like a good time to take a look at the mass of visual clutter associated with leaving the EU, and how this contributes to the way the UK is being perceived worldwide.

-Unfortunately some of these items will probably help define politics for a generations.
+Unfortunately some of these items will probably help define politics for generations.
 It’s not pretty and I’ve seen some terrible kerning.
-It’s not a good look.
 Let’s get on with it…

-A range of T-shirts that are often turned around quickly, to keep up with the changing politics.
-The T-shirt on the left celebrated an event that never happened (at least not on the date printed).
+Brexit-themed T-shirts can be manufactured pretty quickly, to keep up with the ever-evolving politics.
+The one on the far left celebrated an event that never happened (at least not on the date printed).

 Posters & Parody

 A mixture of official and non-official products.
-A lot of fun can be had with the whole for and against Brexit debacle.
+A lot of fun can be had with the whole ‘for or against’ Brexit debate.

-The latest government campaign, and an easyJet response
+The latest government campaign [left], and an easyJet response [right].

-The Brexit Party camp were criticised for using their logo – featuring an arrow [left] – to influence voters as to which box to tick on the ballot paper – possibly the only ‘respected’ design of the whole Brexit saga.
-On the right], someone has tweaked the logo to push home their point.
+The Brexit Party camp were criticised for using their logo – featuring an arrow [left] – to influence voters as to which box to tick on the ballot paper – it’s possibly the only ‘respected’ design of the whole Brexit saga.
+[On the right], someone has tweaked the logo to push home their point.

-One of a range of Putin-themes posters put up in London by a satirical political group.
+One of a range of Putin-themed posters put up in London by a satirical political group.

 Dramatic images made it on to placards.

-Posters in fields are popular – here’s one from the Lib Dems.
+Posters in fields are a ‘thing’ – here’s one from the Lib Dems.

 And finally, buses.
-The Brits love buses, and in politics the bus reigns supreme for getting a message across.
+The Brits love buses, and in politics the bus reigns supreme as a vehicle used for getting a message across.

-The original and most famous Brexit bus.
-A little bit of subtlety from an independent group.
-And on the election trail mid-Brexit in 2017.
+The original and most famous Brexit bus [top].
+A little bit of subtlety from an independent group [middle].
+And on the election trail mid-Brexit in 2017 [bottom].

-The topless Brexit Party bus.
-The Green party battery-powered (of course) bus.
-Finally, an SDLP bus campaigning for the European elections this May.
+The open-topped Brexit Party bus [top].
+The Green party battery-powered (of course) bus [middle].
+Finally, an SDLP bus campaigning for the European elections this May [bottom].

-We’re not saying this is an exhaustive list of every bit of Brexit memorabilia (and we do reserve the right to update this occasionally), but we hope you’ve enjoyed a look back at what we’ve all had to put up with (so far).
+Of course this isn’t an exhaustive list of every item of Brexit memorabilia (and we do reserve the right to update this occasionally), but we hope you’ve enjoyed a look back at what we’ve all had to put up with (so far).